 Attend all required meetings and conferences, including two (2) two-day (all staff) network- wide meetings in Albany and/or other venues.
 Please note that this is not the exclusive list of job functions for this position.

 Master's degree or above in at least one or more of the following: Bilingual Education, TESOL, Applied Linguistics, Foreign Language Instruction, Curriculum and Instruction, International/Global Education, or other related education and language fields.
-Valid New York State certification as a teacher of MLLs/ELLs (teaching certificate in English to Speakers of Other Languages [ESOL], Grades K-12 or its equivalent, or one or more Bilingual Extension Certificates in different languages).
+Valid New York State certification as a teacher of MLLs/ELLs (teaching certificate in English to Speakers of Other Languages [ESOL]-Grades K-12, or Bilingual Extension Certificate or teacher of foreign language in Arabic or Bengali, or its equivalent).
 Minimum of five (5) years of teaching experience in bilingual education and/or ENL.
-Demonstrated literacy and fluency in English and one of the target languages - Arabic, Bengali or Russian.
+Demonstrated literacy and fluency in English and one of the target languages - Arabic, or Bengali.
 Ability and willingness to travel to and participate in required meetings in Albany and/or other venues (such as a two (2) two-day (all staff) network-wide meetings) and to districts/school (such as multi-day district/school reviews) within New York State including schools within New York City.